 Why is it Important to Treat Depression?

 Like anxiety disorders, depression is one of the most common mental health disorders and is very treatable.
 Although highly treatable, the statistics of its occurrence does not change over time.
 Over the course of two consecutive weeks during the time frame 2013 to 2016, only 8.1% of Americans aged 20 and over had depression.
 Women’s percentages (10.4%) doubles that of men (5.5%).
 These percentages are consistent over different age groups for both men and women.
 From 2007 to 2016, the percentage of adults with depression had little change.
 Depression occurs more with Hispanic than Non-Hispanic people, and depression is more likely to increase as family income decreases (Brody, et al., 2018).

 These statistics are concerning, and therefore I chose depression to be an area of focus in my clinical practice.
 Not only is it common, and there has been less improvement in these numbers, depression can also negatively affect the individual, family, community, and nation.
-Eighty percent of adults with depression in the United States have some difficulty with work, home life, and/or social activities.
+Eighty percent of adults with depression in the United States have some level of difficulty with work, home life, and/or social activities.
 It can also cause health problems that negatively affect medical costs, causing financial problems.
 About 50% of these adults with depression have some difficulty with work, home, and/or social activities because of their symptoms, and 30% of these adults with depression have reported moderate to severe problems with work, home, and/or social activities.
 There were limited gender differences in these statistics.
 These statistics are based on the general population rather than the clinical population or those who are in mental health facilities (Brody, et al., 2018).